-- A. What are the natural & urban characteristics of the plan?

-- 1. Total number of acres of undisturbed land

-- 2. Number of acres of wetland or water existing

-- 3. Number of acres of water to be added

-- 4. Number of acres of private open space

-- 5. Number of acres of public open space

-- 6. Extent of off-site drainage

-- 7. List of any community facilities included in the plan

-- 8. How will utilities be provided?

-B. Current planning status

-C. Projected timetable for the proposed project

-D. Describe or map the plan's special adaptation to the geography

-E. Relation to surrounding development or areas
+Α. What are the natural & urban characteristics of the plan?
+1. Total number of acres of undisturbed land 2.
+Number of acres of wetland or water existing 3.
+Number of acres of water to be added 4.
+Number of acres of private open space 5.
+Number of acres of public open space 6.
+Extent of off-site drainage 7.
+List of any community facilities included in the plan 8.
+How will utilities be provided? В. Current planning status C. Projected timetable for the proposed project Describe or men the plants encoded adoptation to the geography D. Describe or map the plan's special adaptation to the geography E. Relation to surrounding development or areas

 F. Does the project have a regional impact?
 Of what extent & nature?

-G. Describe anticipated adverse effects during construction & what measures will be taken to minimize the impact

-H. List any possible pollutants

-I. What adverse or beneficial changes must inevitably result from the proposed development?
+G. Describe anticipated adverse effects during construction & what measures will be taken to minimize the impact H. List any possible pollutants l.
+1. a.
+What adverse or beneficial changes must inevitable result from the proposed development?
+Physical Air quality b.
+Water effects (pollution, sedimentation, absorption, flow, flooding) c.
+Wildlife habitat (where applicable) d.
+Vegetative cover e.
+Night light 2. a.
+Social Visual b.
+Traffic (type/amount of traffic generated by the project) c.
+Modes of transportation (automotive, bicycle, pedestrian, public) d.

-- 1. Physical

-- a.
-Air quality

-- b.
-Water effects (pollution, sedimentation, absorption, flow, flooding)

-- c.
-Wildlife habitat (where applicable)

-- d.
-Vegetative cover

-- e.
-Night light

-- 2. Social

-- a.
-Visual

-- b.
-Traffic (type/amount of traffic generated by the project)

-- c.
-Modes of transportation (automotive, bicycle, pedestrian, public)

-- d.
 Accessibility of residents to recreation, schools, libraries, shopping, employment & health facilities